 Instead, infographics are mainly used as a part of an article or shared on social media for extra exposure.

 Nevertheless, you can still get a white hat backlink with this method.

 - You can use various tools here, such as Adobe Illustrator.

 - Make sure you have enough data when you start.

-- Arrange your data properly and decide which piece of information should serve as a starting point.
+- Arrange your data correctly and decide which piece of information should serve as a starting point.

 - Use proper coloring.
-Don’t go for more than 5 nuances.
+Don’t go for more than five nuances.

 - Keep your design plain and easy to read.